pmanojkumar1009/skylark-bi-agent/README.md

 ---

-# 18. Run the CLI
+# CLI

-The project also provides a command-line interface.
+The project also provides a command-line interface:

 ```bash
 python -X utf8 main.py